 Have your car tires filled with nitrogen, not air.
 Your tires will stay properly inflated without monthly pressure checks.

-Pope Francis asks us to wear warmer winter clothing so we can keep our houses cooler.
-Can you bump your thermostat down a degree or two this month?
+Fall is fast approaching.
+Pope Francis asks us to wear warmer clothing so we can keep our houses cooler.
+Can you bump your thermostat down a degree or two come winter?